Here’s my play by play for installing a Thales nShield Connect network-based HSM into a CentOS linux environment:

 - Now you’ll use the rfs-setup utility to initialize the RFS on this specific client and permit your nShield to connect to it:

-- Now, just for the sake of mentioning it, you need to be very very sure you always have a backup copy of the /opt/nfast/kmdata/ directory structure from this particular client since it is the RSM and contains critical data specific to the security world you’ll be creating; i.e. your encryption data.
-If your HSM dies, or you add more, you need your administrator card set (smart cards) and the kmdata directory, to add the same security world to another device.
+Now, just for the sake of mentioning it, you need to be very very sure you always have a backup copy of the /opt/nfast/kmdata/ directory structure from this particular client since it is the RFS and contains critical data specific to the security world you’ll be creating; i.e. your encryption data.
+If your HSM dies, or you add more, you need your administrator card set (smart cards) AND the kmdata directory, to add the same security world to another device.

 - From the front panel of your Connect, set it to auto update config and give this system’s address.
 This will let you make some types of changes to the HSM config remotely.
-Otherwise, for added security, don’t do that, and you have to initiate a pull from the front panel.
+Otherwise, for added security or if subject to requirements that do not permit it, you will have to initiate a pull from the front panel, possibly with an operator card or cards.

 - Enroll this client to the Connect via front panel.
 If you use nToken for auth, you can enable that as well, and confirm your nToken credentials spit out by